 The Theatre Experience

 The theater scene in Chicago is HOT!
 Several great plays (and named actors) are showcased here.
-There are tons of theater located in the Chicagoland area.
+There are tons of theaters located in the Chicagoland area.
 Here are some theaters I recommend checking out while visiting the Loop in Chicago.
 Click on each link to be taken directly to their website.

 Chicago’s History through its Architecture